sightmachine/sightmachine-sdk/docs/entities/machine.md

 ## Functions

 ### get_type_from_machine
-The get_type_from_machine function allows you to get the type of any machine from it's name and is called this way:
+The get_type_from_machine function allows you to get the type of any machine from it's name(or display name) and is called this way:
 ```
 cli.get_type_from_machine(machine_name)
 ```